 Prophylaxis of diphtheria

 Diphtheria antitoxin is not recommended for prophylaxis of immunized or unimmunized close contacts of diphtheria cases, given the substantial risk of allergic reaction to equine serum and lack of evidence of additional benefit of antitoxin for contacts who have received antimicrobial prophylaxis.

 Treatment of diphtheria

 Diphtheria antitoxin for treatment of diphtheria disease is available on an emergency basis through local public health officials.
 Antitoxin should be administered when there is clinical suspicion of diphtheria, before bacteriologic confirmation.
-The method of testing for sensitivity to equine serum, as well as the dose and route of administration, are indicated in the manufacturer’s product leaflet.
+The method of testing for sensitivity to equine serum, as well as the dose and route of administration, are provided in the manufacturer’s product leaflet.
 If sensitivity tests are positive, desensitization must be undertaken according to the manufacturer’s recommendations.
 Intramuscular administration usually suffices, but intravenous administration may be necessary in some cases.

 Persons who have recovered from diphtheria should receive diphtheria toxoid-containing vaccine as recommended for people who have not had the disease.
-Because symptoms of diphtheria are largely mediated through toxins produced by the diphtheria bacterium and not the bacterium itself, recovery from diphtheria disease does not necessarily confer immunity.
+Because symptoms of diphtheria are largely mediated through toxins produced by the diphtheria bacterium and not through the bacterium itself, recovery from diphtheria disease does not necessarily confer immunity.

 Refer to Vaccine and Antitoxin Safety and Adverse Events for safety information.

 For complete prescribing information, consult the product leaflet or information contained within Health Canada’s authorized product monographs available through the Drug Product Database.